-About Haw Par Villa
+All About Haw Par Villa

 It is a pretty fascinating place and we were shocked to see that we were one of the very few visiting the village that day.

 It tells the story of the ten steps of judgement before reincarnation.

 It is surprising to see that children visit this exhibit as it is pretty graphic showing torture and suffering.

-There is another intricate display about the 8 immortals invading Neptunes Palace and the Romance of the Three Kingdoms.
+There is another intricate display about the 8 immortals invading Neptune’s Palace.

 The entire park is filled with statues, giant masks and figurines.
-1000 in all including The Laughing Buddha, an armed monkey and Mercrab.
+You’ll spy tigers, pandas and giant lobsters.

-Haw Par Villa is odd and strange to say the least, but if you get a chance to go to Singapore, stop by this interesting spot, you will be visiting one of the most unique theme parks on the planet.
+Haw Par Villa is odd and strange to say the least, but if you get a chance to go to Singapore, stop by this interesting cultural park.

 Definitely brush up on your Chinese Mythology and legend before you leave or hire a guide to explain each scene, it will make it much more entertaining and interesting.

 I think that if you were to go to the village and simply look at the statues, you would simply find it bizarre and confusing.

-- Admission is free
+- Admission to Haw Par Villa is Free!

 - Extra cost – minimal fee for the 10 Gates of hell